Green Collection: Highlights

-Provenance
+Contested provenance and forgeries

 In 2015 questions were raised about the provenance of some articles in the collection when The Daily Beast ran a story about two or three hundred cuneiform tablets purchased from an Israeli antiquities dealer and confiscated by US Customs when they were being shipped to the Green collection storage facility in Oklahoma City in 2011.
 As of 2015, the tablets remained impounded as a legal dispute regarding the possible illegal purchase of antiquities removed from a conflict zone (Mesopotamia) proceeds.
 In 2020, thousands of antiquities from the Green Collection and Museum of the Bible were returned to Egypt and Iraq.

 The museum previously held 16 purported Dead Sea Scrolls, but in March 2020, all of the fragments were confirmed to be archaeological forgeries.

 Worldwide exhibitions

 Book of Books

 On October 23, 2013, a special exhibition drawn from the Green collection, Book of Books, opened at the Bible Lands Museum in Jerusalem, Israel.
 It will be in Jerusalem until May 24, 2014.
 It then will become part of the permanent exhibition in the new museum.